dhanushkac/React-context-api-demo/README.md

 This project is created to demonstrate the usage of [React Context API](https://reactjs.org/docs/context.html)

-Blog article for this tutorail can be found [here](https://diarybydhanushka.dev/2020/06/19/state-management-with-reacts-context-api/)
+Blog article for this tutorial can be found [here](https://diarybydhanushka.dev/2020/06/19/state-management-with-reacts-context-api/)

 ## Available Scripts